 One of the leading causes of acne is the oversensitivity of the sebaceous gland to androgens (male pattern hormones).
-Certain types of birth control pills have been shown to help balance these hormones and ultimately, reduce skin oiliness and acne breakouts.
-While not for everyone (including males!), birth control pills can be a good option to consider if you have a difficult time getting your oil production in check.
+Certain birth control pills have been shown to help balance these hormones and ultimately reduce skin oiliness and acne breakouts.
+While not for everyone (including males!), birth control pills can be a good option to consider if you have difficulty getting your oil production in check.
 For this, you’ll need to talk to your physical or OB-GYN, but first, read up on the best birth control pills for acne here.

 8. Consider a non-hormonal medication to balance oil production (females only)

 9. Use the right makeup for oily skin

 Using the wrong makeup can further clog your pores and make acne worse.
 On the other hand, certain makeup products—such as powdered mineral makeup—can actually help manage breakouts and mattify shiny skin by absorbing excess oil.
 The first step, make sure your makeup is oil-free and non-comedogenic and not adding insult to injury (i.e., more oil to an already oily face).
 Next, consider switching to mineral makeup and monitor any changes in your skin.
 Here are a few favorites:

 - Bare Minerals Original Foundation - $38